automl/neps/docs/contributing/README.md

 ## Getting Help

-Ask in the neps developer chat on mattermost or any contributor directly.
+Ask in the neps contributor chat on mattermost or any contributor directly.
 If you are not in the mattermost chat yet, ask to get access.

 ## Development Workflow